 A couple of years ago, I met a man who asked me if I could call a childhood friend of his and help him out of his depression.

 Immediately I said yes, and called his friend.

-The man had told me that his friend had been stagnating and wasting away in his apartment for over 15 years subsequent to his divorce and the estrangement from his children.
+The man told me that his friend had wasted away in his apartment for over 15 years.

-I understand the pain of both and implored him to consider just a walk every day, just to get outside of the room he had been sitting in for over a decade.
+I understand the pain of both and implored him to consider just a walk every day, just to get outside of the room he had sat in for over a decade.

-He said several times, maybe, but at the end of the day, he did not want to move.
+- Instead, he said several times, maybe, at the end of the day.

 I explained to him how much just moving would help him, but it was to no avail.

 Finally, he started to walk 15 minutes, and then slowly increased his time to 30 minutes, and after six months he was walking 45 minutes to an hour a day.

 The mental and physical changes were amazing.